 “Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software”.

-So when the concept of continuous integration or continuous deployment is introduced then tools like Jenkins and circles come into the picture.
-But here we would be talking about Jenkins only.
+So when the concept of continuous integration or continuous deployment is introduced, then tools like Jenkins and circles come into the picture.
+But here, we would be talking about Jenkins only.

 - At times there appears certain kind of issues like slowness due to the massive amount of logs getting generated.

-- It is seen that having a single Jenkins master is pleasant, but the tradeoff has to be set between the availability and ease of handling, as in case the single master gets down then it will halt the business.
+- It is seen that having a single Jenkins master is pleasant, but the tradeoff has to be set between the availability and ease of handling, as in case the single master gets down, then it will halt the business.

-- High availability is provided along with failover handling with primary and secondary systems.
+- High availability is provided, along with failover handling with primary and secondary systems.

-How Jenkins Works ?
+How did Jenkins work?

 The recommended hardware is as follows –